 - Banks: Make sure you keep your address up to date with your bank.
 If you are banking with a credit union you may also have to switch to a different bank that has locations in your new province.

-- To add a little fun into the mix: whether you are moving to a different province or even just a different city- contact the welcome wagon.
+- Contact the welcome wagon.
 They offer newcomers a welcome package with a variety of goodies from businesses in the city.
 It is a great way to start off in your new community!